Sold everywhere:

 • Sell In Your Own Timeframe

-Keep reading for an overview of LIFT and to learn how you may be able to benefit from it.
+Keep reading for an overview of LIFT and how you could benefit from it.

 What is the Low-Cost Initiative for First-Time Buyers (LIFT)?